-A pandemic, epidemic, or outbreak of an infectious disease, such as the COVID-19 pandemic, may materially and adversely affect our business, including our preclinical studies, clinical trials, third parties on whom we rely, our supply chain, our ability to raise capital, our ability to conduct regular business and our financial results.
+A pandemic, epidemic, or outbreak of an infectious disease, such as the COVID-19 pandemic, or other public health crises may materially and adversely affect our business, including our preclinical studies, clinical trials, third parties on whom we rely, our supply chain, our ability to raise capital, our ability to conduct regular business and our financial results.

-We are subject to risks related to public health crises such as the COVID-19 pandemic.
-The COVID-19 pandemic and policies and regulations implemented by governments in response to the COVID-19 pandemic have had a significant impact, both directly and indirectly, on global businesses and commerce.
-For example, indirect effects of the COVID-19 pandemic such as worker shortages and supply chain constraints continue to impact segments of the economy.
+Although the U.S. federal government has declared an end to the Public Health Emergency related to the COVID-19 pandemic, the COVID-19 pandemic and policies and regulations previously implemented by governments in response to the COVID-19 pandemic have had a significant impact in the past, both directly and indirectly, on global businesses and commerce, and indirect effects may continue.
+For example, the COVID-19 pandemic resulted in indirect effects such as worker shortages and supply chain constraints continue to impact segments of the economy.
 Other global health concerns could also result in social, economic and labor instability in the countries in which we or the third parties with whom we engage operate.